Twins stop record 18-game postseason skid on strength of Royce Lewis home runs

 López and his four relievers got plenty of defensive help.
 Michael A. Taylor made a diving catch of a sharp line drive to center by Alejandro Kirk in the second and a leaping grab at the wall to take an extra-base hit away from a fuming Matt Chapman in the sixth.
 Max Kepler crashed against the same padding to catch Guerrero’s long fly ball in the fourth.

-The most vital play of all was later in that inning, when Kiermaier's two-out roller eluded third baseman Jorge Polanco as Bichette rounded for home with two outs.
-Carlos Correa backed him up from shortstop and threw a strike to the plate to get Bichette and end the inning.
+The most vital play of all was later in that inning, when Kiermaier’s two-out roller eluded third baseman Jorge Polanco as Bichette rounded for home with two outs.
+Carlos Correa backed him up from shortstop and threw a strike to the plate to end the inning.

+“Once I saw Bo look at the ball, I knew he had intentions,” Correa said.
+“I could see in his eyes.”

 ROYCE ROLLS

-Lewis returned from a left hamstring strain that kept him out for the last two weeks.
-He became the third player in MLB history to hit home runs in each of his first two career postseason plate appearances, following Evan Longoria for the Rays in 2008 and Gary Gaetti for the Twins in 1987.
+Lewis became the third player in MLB history to hit home runs in each of his first two career postseason plate appearances, following Evan Longoria for the Rays in 2008 and Gary Gaetti for the Twins in 1987.

 UP NEXT